Salem Black River Presbyterian Church – Mayesville, South Carolina

 (Brick Church) Salem Black River Presbyterian Church, built in 1846, is a well-preserved example of Greek Revival architecture.
 From the time of its organization in the mid-eighteenth century until the present, Salem Church has played an important role in the development of history of the surrounding rural community.
 The church has been virtually unaltered since its construction.
 It features massive stucco-over-brick columns, a gable roof and a pedimented portico.
 Basilican in plan, the interior of Salem Black River Church is simple.
 A slave gallery extends along three sides and is supported by square paneled wooden pillars.

-Detailed History of Salem Black River Presbyterian Church
+Detailed History of Salem Black River Presbyterian Church, Part I

-The two excellent articles below were contributed to the South Carolina Picture Project by Bill Segars of Hartsville.
-They originally appeared as columns in his local paper, The Darlington New & Press.
-The first article was published on July 13, 2015, and the second was published on July 18, 2015.
+Below is a two-part article that was contributed to the South Carolina Picture Project by Bill Segars of Hartsville.
+It originally appeared as two separate columns in his local paper, The Darlington New & Press.
+Part I was published on July 13, 2015, and Part II was published on July 18, 2015.

 A committee of six men was established to begin the process of building a new building, what we would know today as “the building committee.”
 These men drew the basic plans for the present building on one sheet of paper.
 The plan was enough information for the J. Lomas & Company, of Columbia, to provide a price of $5,620 to build the designed building.
 It was also agreed that the thousands of bricks needed to construct the exterior solid brick walls would be made from the clay that could be found locally.